 To be a house slave... or to be an American.
 But I'm not asking you that question.

 Though that is the choice you are making when you go (or don't go) to the polls.
-Will you cast your vote with the party/candidate that has a realistic chance of unseating them, or will you choose to throw your vote out of harms way to fan your own vanity under the guise of 'being principled'?
+Will you cast your vote with the party/candidate that has a realistic chance of unseating the opposition, or will you choose to throw your vote out of harms way to fan your own vanity under the guise of 'being principled'?

 Obama or Romney?
 Casting your vote for anyone else is casting it away from the fight, and for Obama.